FarronF/limerick-council-meetings/meetings/2016/05/16-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th April 2016.md

 with and thereby ensuring the best care for both mother and child.

-Some Members spoke in favour of the St. James’ site noting that a new children’s hospital was--- 8
+Some Members spoke in favour of the St. James’ site noting that a new children’s hospital was
+---
+8

 first mooted in 1993 and was still not built and to change plans at this point would result in